NSHipster/articles/2014-07-14-nsoperation.md

 operationQueue.addOperation(operation)
 ~~~

-For example, you could set a completion block on a network operation block to do something with the response data from the server once its finished loading.
+For example, you could set a completion block on a network operation to do something with the response data from the server once its finished loading.

 * * *